 “We don’t just actually leave it to chance – and that’s why the Trade Centre is different.”

 We hope you enjoyed reading this article and found it useful.
 At ExpoPlatform, we want to help you build better events and communities.
 Please get in touch and ask for a demo here.
 Thank you.

 There's more you might like

 Event tech helps ‘every step’ of hosted buyer programs

 The right event tech platform can help with “every step” of creating high value hosted buyer programs, according to an industry leader.
 David Hidalgo, show director at IBTM Americas, places proof of value and data analysis as central to building good connections and convincing exhibitors to take part in tradeshows.
 Using event technology can streamline ...

 Hosted buyer programmes are enjoying newfound popularity in a tech-fuelled events landscape.
 The increased focus on ROI and value has encouraged organisers to put on more of these schedules to find high-quality buyers ready and willing to do business.
 There’s a lot of information available on running a Hosted Buyer Programme – however, this also ...

-Eventprofs should bring a hosted buyer curated meetings experience to tradeshows using technology “as much as possible”, according to an industry leader.
+Eventprofs should bring a hosted buyer experience to tradeshows using technology “as much as possible”, according to an industry leader.
 Paul Miller, CEO of Questex, told ExpoPlatform how a VIP concierge program of meetings often has triple the NPS of their exhibitions.
-Now he believes organisers can learn lessons to bring that type ...
+Now he believes organisers can learn lessons to bring that type of experience ...